 4 password hygiene tips you can’t ignore

 While we have been told for years that we need strong passwords made up of letters, numbers and symbols with a minimum of 8 characters, the truth is possibly less complicated than that.

 At a minimum, you’ll need a 14-character password and the NCSC recommends using three random words strung together, but not a dictionary word (think: ‘chocol@te-b1rds-valu3’).
 Length is the primary factor when creating a strong password; the longer it is, the more ‘guesses’ will be needed by hackers to get it right.

 2. Use a unique password for every account or online profile

 Even if you have a strong password that might take a hacker 10,000 years to crack using brute force, you shouldn’t be using it for every account you have—even though it might be easier to remember.
 Why?
 Should one of the platforms you’re using get compromised, that password could be published online for the world to see.
 Even the least sophisticated cyber criminal can then attempt to use that password and username combination on the most popular websites, such as Facebook, Twitter and Amazon, leaving you open to fraud, identity theft, and personal reputation damage.

 3. Use two-factor authentication

-Two-factor authentication (2FA) is a second layer of security.
+Two-factor authentication (2FA) is a second layer of security and 99.9% of unsuccessful attacks have been blocked by using 2FA.
 When you input the correct username and password, you will need a second code that may come from either an email, text message or hardware token – this ensures the correct person is the one logging in.
 There are plenty of 2FA solutions available—from RSA tokens to mobile apps—but it depends on your or your organisation’s needs.

 4. Use a password manager